israkir/tinkbank/README.md

 A simple account and transaction system simulating the functionality of a basic bank account implemented as a restful web service.

-Implemented using [Slim Micro Framework[(https://www.slimframework.com/).
+Implemented using [Slim Micro Framework](https://www.slimframework.com/).
 Data is stored in-memory database provided by sqlite.
 Remember that each server restart will cause data lost.

 ## Requirements

 [PHP](http://php.net/)

-Version: ^5.6.30
+`Version: >=5.6.30`

 [Composer](https://getcomposer.org/download/)